dashbird/site/content/blog/a-crash-course-on-serverless-with-aws-image-resize-on-the-fly-with-lambda-and-s3.md

 [We at Dashbird](https://dashbird.io/team/) use clusters of containers for our core features that interact heavily with our databases while offloading all the rest to lambda functions, queues, streams and other serverless services on AWS.

-And, of course, [here's the repo](https://github.com/adnanrahic/serverless-docker-image-resize) once again.
+And, of course, [here's the repo](https://github.com/adnanrahic/serverless-docker-image-resize) once again, give it a star if you want more people to see it on GitHub.
 If you follow along with the instructions there, you'll be able to have this image resize on-the-fly microservice up and running in no time at all.

 If you want to read some of my previous serverless musings head over to [my profile](https://medium.com/@adnanrahic) or [join my serverless newsletter!](https://upscri.be/b6f3d5/)